panjiang/redisbench/README.md

 # Redis & Redis Cluster redisbench Tool
+* Written in Golang
 * Can test redis single instance
 * Can test redis cluster
+* Can take advantage of multi-core
 * Supports running on multiple machines at the same time, for testing a large redis cluster

 ## Help